scriptkitties/fglt/_agora/book-02-why-cant-i-compile-all-this-bloat.md

 **Socrates:** it should be said that neither of those are requirements of the program, they're requirements to compile the program
 **Socrates:** which is subtly different
 **Glaucon:** right right
-**Glaucon:** because once compiled the program should just run on it's own, right?
+**Glaucon:** because once compiled the program should just run on its own, right?
 **Socrates:** if the compiled program has no runtime dependencies, sure
 **Glaucon:** &gt;runtime dependencies
 **Glaucon:** bloat